 bishop well incident

 Background: At approximately 5:50 p.m. on Sunday, April 6, 2025, Chevron notified the Galeton Fire Protection Disctrict (GFPD) of an incident at an oil and gas facility south of Weld County Road 74.
 The Weld County Office of Emergency Management in support of Chevron, assisted the GFPD in the response and recovery efforts of the Bishop Well Incident.
-Multiple agencies and more than 300 people are actively working on the response and recovery of this event.
+Multiple agencies and hundreds of people are actively working on the response and recovery of this event.

 This page serves as a repository of information for those impacted by the event and the general public.
 A list of all news updates can be viewed here.